Iran–Saudi Arabia relations: Tensions

 After the Iranian Revolution, relations deteriorated considerably after Iran accused Saudi Arabia of aligning itself with the United States in the Persian Gulf region, representing U.S. interests rather than what it perceived to be those of the Muslim world.
 Saudi Arabia is concerned by Iran's consistent desire to export its revolution across the Persian Gulf region—notably in post-Saddam Iraq, the Levant, and further south.
 It is also opposed to Iran's controversial nuclear program.

 Tensions between the two countries have waxed and waned.
-Relations between Saudi Arabia and Iran soured particularly after the Iranian Revolution, the commencement of the Iranian nuclear program, the 2011 alleged Iran assassination plot l and the 2016 execution of Nimr al-Nimr.
+Relations between Saudi Arabia and Iran soured particularly after the Iranian Revolution, the commencement of the Iranian nuclear program, the 2011 alleged Iran assassination plot and the 2016 execution of Nimr al-Nimr.
 There have also been numerous attempts to improve the relationship.
-After the 1991 Gulf war there was a noticeable thaw in relations.
+After the 1991 Gulf War there was a noticeable thaw in relations.
 In March 2007, President Ahmadinejad of Iran visited Riyadh and was greeted at the airport by King Abdullah, and the two countries were referred to in the press as "brotherly nations".

 Since March 2011, the Syrian Civil War has also been a source of tension.
-Iran has provided financial and military support for the Syrian government, led by Bashar al-Assad, while Saudi Arabia has supported Syrian rebels.
+Iran has provided financial and military support for the Syrian government, led by Bashar al-Assad, while Saudi Arabia has supported Syrian rebels, as well as Al Qaeda and ISIS even.